 Also, please note that we will never ask you for personal information, such as your account numbers, PIN or social security number.
 If you are suspicious about an email, phone call or text message you receive, please call the toll-free number on the back of your debit card.

 As the financial industry and law enforcement work to minimize these occurrences, you should also be aware that:

 - Where a merchant or VISA® network breach results in an instance of actual fraud, in accordance with our standard practices and federal law, and through our partnership with VISA®, we have a zero-liability policy that protects all of our debit card customers.

-- As long as we are notified by customers according to their agreement, no Community Bank, N.A. customer will suffer a loss as a result of any such fraudulent card activity.
+- As long as we are notified by customers according to their agreement, no Community Bank customer will suffer a loss as a result of any such fraudulent card activity.